-Areas subject to inundation by 1-percent-annual-chance shallow flooding (usually sheet flow on sloping terrain) where average depths are between one and three feet.
+Areas subject to inundation by 1-percent-annual-chance shallow flooding (usually sheet flow on sloping terrain) where average depths are between one and three feet

 - "Appeal" A request for a review of the Construction Official/Floodplain Manager's interpretation of any provision of this ordinance or a request for a variance. - "Appurtenant Structure" "Accessory Structure" A structure that is located on the same parcel of property as the principle structure and the use of which is incidental to the use of the principle structure. - "Area of shallow flooding" A designated AO, AH, or VO zone on a community's Digital Flood Insurance Rate Map (DFIRM) with a one percent annual or greater chance of flooding to an average depth of one to three feet where a clearly defined channel does not exist, where the path of flooding is unpredictable and where velocity flow may be evident.
 Such flooding is characterized by ponding or sheet flow. - "Area of special flood hazard" means the land in the flood plain within a community subject to a one percent or greater chance of flooding in any given year.
-It is shown on the FIRM as Zone V, VE, V1-30, A, AO, A1-A30, AE, A99 or AH.

-BASE FLOOD A flood having a one percent chance of being equaled or exceeded in any given year.

-"Base Flood Elevation (BFE)" The flood elevation shown on a published Flood Insurance Study (FIS) including the Flood Insurance Rate Map (FIRM).
-For zones AE, AH, AO, and A1-30 the elevation represents the water surface elevation resulting from a flood that has a 1-percent or greater chance of being equaled or exceeded in any given year.
-For zones VE and V1-30 the elevation represents the Stillwater elevation (SWEL) plus wave effect (BFE=SWEL+wave effect) resulting from a flood that has a one-percent-or-greater chance of being equaled or exceeded in any given year.

-"Basement" Any area of the building having its floor sub-grade (below ground level) on all sides.

-"Best Available Flood Hazard Data" The most recent available flood risk guidance FEMA has provided.
-The best available flood hazard data may be depicted on but not limited to Advisory Flood Hazard Area Maps, Work Maps or Preliminary FIS and FIRM.
+It is shown on the FIRM as Zone V, VE, VI-30, A, AO, Al-A30, AE, A99 or AH. - BASE FLOOD A flood having a one percent chance of being equaled or exceeded in any given year. - "Base Flood Elevation (BFE)" The flood elevation shown on a published Flood Insurance Study (FIS) including the Flood Insurance Rate Map (FIRM).
+For zones AE, AH, AO, and Al-30 the elevation represents the water surface elevation resulting from a flood that has a I-percent or greater chance of being equaled or exceeded in any given year.
+For zones VE and VI -30 the elevation represents the Stillwater elevation (SWEL) plus wave effect (BFE=SWEL+wave effect) resulting from a flood that has a one-percent-or-greater chance of being equaled or exceeded in any given year. - "Basement" Any area of the building having its floor sub-grade (below ground level) on all sides. - "Best Available Flood Hazard Data" The effective Flood Insurance Risk Maps or most recent Advisory Flood Hazard Area Maps FEMA has provided. - "Best Available Flood Hazard Data Elevation" " Is depicted on the effective FIRM or FIS, or an Advisory Flood Hazard Area Map or Advisory FIS. - "Breakaway wall" A wall that is not part of the structural support of the building and is intended through its design and construction to collapse under specific lateral loading forces without causing damage to the elevated portion of the building or supporting foundation system. - "Building" see structure. - "Building Height" (Margate Requirement) the vertical height of a structure or building measured from the minimum first floor elevation of the structure or building to the highest point of the coping of a flat roof, or the highest gable of a pitched roof.
+The first floor elevation for all new construction, substantial improvements and substantial additions shall be based on three feet of one feet freeboard to the bottom of the flooring system in any A Zone and two feet in any V Zone (to the lowest horizontal structural member) above the effective Base Flood Elevation.
+In all "X" zones, the building floor elevation shall be based on the most conservative (or highest) adjacent AE Zone Base Flood Elevation plus the required freeboard as defined above.